+Figure 4.17.12.4-1: Binding to the consumer in a subscription request

-Binding can be created as part of the implicit subscription request.
+Binding can be created as part of an implicit subscription.
 In this case, the response to the service request that creates an implicit subscription may include a binding indication as in 4.17.12.2.
-For subsequent operations on the created implicit subscription, bindings may be used.
-The description in 4.17.12.1 applies for Figure 4.17.12.4.-1.
-If the binding needs to be updated, the NF service consumer may initiate a new request to the NF service producer with an updated Notification Correlation ID and binding indication.
+For subsequent operations on the created implicit subscription, bindings may be used as shown in Figure 4.17.12.4.-1.
+If the binding needs to be updated, the NF service producer may provide an updated binding indication in the response to a subsequent service request.

-Figure 4.17.12.4-1: Binding for subscription requests
+Figure 4.17.12.4-2: Binding for implicit subscription

+If binding is indicated as part of a service request that determines an implicit subscription, the binding applies also for the notifications from the Producer.